weisssean/pluralsight_code_challenge/README.md

 # pluralsight_code_challenge

+<h3>Installation:</h3>
+* run "npm install" in the root folder and in the frontend folder
+* run npm start in the root folder

 This website demonstrate a ReactJS single page application using Node.JS backend.
 The server loads and parses a csv data file into a json database.
 The data is requested by the client and is used to populate the initial state in for Redux store.
 This demo uses react-router for page management and Redux for application state.

 Frameworks: